Food Waste Recycling; County Requirements Established

 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF HAWAII:

 SECTION 1.
-The legislature finds that waste disposal is an issue of critical importance throughout the islands, particularly for county governments faced with limited landfill capabilities in the face of renewed economic expansion.
+The legislature finds that waste disposal is an issue of critical importance throughout the islands, particularly for county governments faced with limited landfill capabilities.
 Section 226-15, Hawaii Revised Statutes, declares that "it shall be the policy of this State to . . . promote re-use and recycling to reduce solid and liquid wastes and employ a conservation ethic."

-The legislature further finds that despite this statewide policy, recycling efforts still reduce only a fraction of the solid and liquid waste generated.
-In order to achieve this goal, current recycling efforts must be encouraged and expanded at the county level.
+The legislature further finds that despite these statewide policies, recycling efforts still reduce only a fraction of the solid and liquid waste generated.
+Landfills on all islands are approaching or have already reached capacity, and both expansion of current landfills and relocation efforts are meeting widespread community opposition.

 SECTION 2.
 Chapter 46,Hawaii Revised Statutes, is amended by adding a new part to be appropriately designated and to read as follows: